Orestis Menka

-Orestis Menka (born 27 July 1992) is an Albanian professional footballer who plays as a goalkeeper for Greek Super League 2 club Levadiakos.
+Orestis Menka (born 27 July 1992) is an Albanian professional footballer who plays as a goalkeeper for Swedish Ettan-Norra club Vasalund.

 Club career

 Early career

 Menka moved to Levadeia, Greece, at the age of four and started his youth career at age 10, with the city's football-club Levadiakos, where he stayed five years before signing with PAOK together with a fellow Albanian compatriot Ergys Kaçe, where he stayed two years, then moved to Doxa Drama's youth team, was loaned for a year at Glyfada F.C. and then returned to Doxa Drama.

 Doxa Drama

 On 6 January 2013, Menka gained entry with the first team of Doxa Drama as he called up for the match against Panachaiki, but he was an unused substitute.

 He called up in total of 7 times, but all of them was an unused substitute.

 He made it his debut on 15 December 2013, by being included in the starting line-up in an away match against Anagennisi Giannitsa F.C. finished in the victory 1–2.
 He played 2 consecutive games by keeping the clean sheet, on 12 January 2014 against Anagennisi Karditsas and against Tyrnavos 05 on 19 January 2014, with both games finishing in goalless draws.

 Menka played a half-time match on 29 March 2014 against Vataniakos, match finished in the victory 2–3 where he conceded 1 goal as the 2nd was conceded by his substitute Kostas Davkos.